wildesPepega/FH6linuxfix/README.md

 | `CPU Governor → performance` | GameMode automatically sets the governor to `performance` while gaming — then back to `powersave`. |
 | `pin_cores=yes` | Prevents the kernel from migrating game threads between CPU cores. |

-> **Note:** `gamemoderun` must be placed **after** the `--` inside Gamescope in the launch options (see below), not before it.
+> **Note:** `gamemoderun` must be placed **after** the `--` inside the Gamescope command in the launch options (see below), not before it.
 Placing it before Gamescope causes it to lose its DBus connection due to Gamescope's environment isolation, meaning GameMode never actually activates.

 ---